Manage HTML previews

 icon that is displayed above the previews list.
 A ZIP file containing the selected previews will be saved to your local machine.

-To import HTML previews, click the Import previews button and select a ZIP file with previews on your local machine.
+To import HTML previews, click the Import previews button and select a ZIP file containing previews on your local machine.

 You can also edit and adjust existing previews.
 For details, see the Add contextual comments and Delete duplicated HTML previews guides.